dougalcaleb/instant-carousel/README.md

 ### Setup

+Note: minified files will be available once development has matured past v1.0.

 The focus of this plugin is quick and easy setup, with the option to customize extensively.

 To add Roundabout to your project, download and link the ```roundabout.js``` file to your HTML.
 Create another script file to contain your settings, linked *after* ```roundabout.js```.